American Museum of Natural History: New York State Memorial to Theodore Roosevelt

 The main entrance hall on Central Park West is formally known as the New York State Memorial to Theodore Roosevelt.
 Completed by John Russell Pope in 1936, it is an over-scaled Beaux-Arts monument to former U.S. president Theodore Roosevelt.
 The hall was originally supposed to have formed one end of an "Intermuseum Promenade" through Central Park, connecting with the Metropolitan Museum of Art to the east, but the promenade was never completed.

 The memorial hall has a pink-granite facade, which is modeled after Roman arches.
 In front of the hall on Central Park West is a terrace measuring 350 ft long, as well as a series of steps.
 The main entrance consists of an arch measuring 60 ft high.
 The underside of the arch is a coffered granite vestibule, which leads to a bronze, glass, and marble screen.
-On either side of the arch are niches that contain sculptures of a bison and a bear.
 It is flanked by two pairs of columns, which are topped by figures of American explorers John James Audubon, Daniel Boone, Meriwether Lewis, and William Clark.
 These figures were sculpted by James Earle Fraser and are about 30 ft high.
 In the attic above the main archway, there is an inscription describing Roosevelt's accomplishments.
 The words "Truth", "Knowledge", and "Vision" are carved into the entablature under this inscription.

 Fraser also designed an equestrian statue of Theodore Roosevelt, flanked by a Native American and an African American, which originally stood outside the memorial hall.
 In the 21st century, the statue generated controversy due to its subordinate depiction of these figures behind Roosevelt.
 This prompted AMNH officials to announce in 2020 that they would remove the statue.
 The statue was removed in January 2022 and will be on a long-term loan to the Theodore Roosevelt Presidential Library in North Dakota.